 A good bit of pepper

-Cabbage leaves that have been oiled using olive oil (use any type of cabbage but red)
+Cabbage leaves that have been oiled using olive oil (use any type of cabbage except for red cabbage)

 1. Add fresh or dried yeast to water and leave for 20 minutes.